 Clicking on a subject heading below will take you into the University Library's online catalog.

-The Springs family of North and South Carolina are descended from the Springsteens, a Dutch family who migrated to New York in the middle of the 17th century.
+The Springs of North and South Carolina are a white family descended from the Springsteens, a Dutch family who migrated to New York in the middle of the 17th century.
 One line of the Springsteens later shortened their name, moved to Delaware, and from there to Mecklenburg County, N.C., circa 1776.
 John Springs, who led the move to North Carolina, bought property near the Square in Charlotte, as well as property in the Providence area of the county.
 His sons, John Springs Jr. (1751-1818) and Richard Springs (1754-1833), both of whom served in the Revolution, together amassed much greater property holdings.